- Search The Registry

 *Louise Cecelia Fleming was born on this date in 1862.
 She was a Black medical missionary.

 From Hibernia Clay County, Florida, she was born a slave and was nicknamed LuLu.
-She attended Shaw University, graduating as class valedictorian in1885.
+She attended Shaw University, graduating as class valedictorian in 1885.
 Fleming was the first Black woman to be commissioned for work in Africa by the Woman's American Baptist Foreign Missionary Society.
 Two years later, Fleming left America, stopped in Europe, and began working as a missionary for five years in Palabala, Congo (now Zaire).

 Reluctantly returning to the United States, Louise Fleming died on June 20, 1899.